Skip to main content

 3

-Check the boxes for your built-in speakers (or headphones) AND BlackHole 2ch.
-Make sure "Built-in Output" is checked first — this is your primary audio output.
+Check the boxes for your built-in speakers (or connected headphones) AND BlackHole 2ch.
+Make sure "Built-in Output" is listed first in the device list -- that becomes your primary listening device and ensures you still hear audio from your speakers during recording.

 4